-Six Lessons from 200 Healthcare Delivery Systems on Moving from a Traditional Budget to Advanced Planning
+Six Lessons from Moving from a Traditional Budget to Advanced Planning

 As hospital and health system leaders around the nation work to adapt to industry changes by retooling their organization’s approach to care and business operations, one critical lever is hiding in plain sight and often gets overlooked — the budget.
 But that’s beginning to change.